pranaygp/graphql-mason/README.md

 * `GET /users`
 * `POST /createUser`
+* `POST /deleteUser`

-But if you want to stick to the conventional REST ideas here, you probably want `POST /createUser` to instead be `POST /users`.
+But if you want to stick to the conventional REST ideas here, you probably want `POST /createUser` to instead be `POST /users` and you may want `POST /deleteUser` to instead be `DELETE /users/:id`.
 Doing that is simple with a `@mason` directive:

 ```
 type Query {